omkarcloud/botasaurus/README.md

 Now, follow these steps to run your scraper in a Virtual Machine:

-1. Create a Google Cloud Account if you don't have one.
-You will receive $300 credit to use for 3 months.
+1. 1.
+If you don't already have one, create a Google Cloud Account.
+You'll receive a $300 credit to use over 3 months.
    ![Select-your-billing-country](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/Select-your-billing-country.png)

-2. Click the Cloud Shell button.
+2. Visit [Google Cloud Console](https://console.cloud.google.com/) and click the Cloud Shell button.
 A terminal will open up.
    ![click-cloud-shell-btn](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/click-cloud-shell-btn.png)

 3. Run the following commands in the terminal: